ctotof38/poulatof/README.md

 functionalities :
 - if the wifi button is set, long press start Wifi, short press stop Wifi.
 When Wifi is ON, a security set it OFF after 15 minutes.
 To connect to a Wifi network, the configuration must be set (describe in this document)
 - if the wifi LED is set, blink during looking for Wifi network, ON when Wifi connected, OFF when Wifi stopped
-- if the motor button is set, three quickly press stops engine, short press reverses engine, and long press ready for a specific action (not defined currently)
+- if the motor button is set, long press stops engine, short press reverses engine
 - if the sensor up and down are set, the motor is automatically stopped when they are reached.
 In any case, the motor is stopped after a period of time
 - When WIFI is on, a http server is started to answer to some API requests :
   * http://<ip_of_your_raspberry>:54321/UP